hsjagadeesh/ei-utility-tools/README.md

 TODO : Steps to use ei-cli tool

-## Scale Infrastructure
+## Scripts

-### EI Utility Containers Script
+### EI Scale Utility Script

-*This script is used to manage Docker containers by providing options to start, stop, or check the status of running EI Utility Containers.
-It allows you to specify the number of containers to start or stop, and maps container ports dynamically based on user input.*
+*This script is used to manage docker containers by providing options to start, stop or check the status of running EI Utility Containers.
+It allows you to specify the number of containers to start or stop and maps container ports dynamically based on user input.*

 ## Features
 * **Start Containers:** Start a specified number of containers using a custom image and environment variables.